ben-allen/locale-extensions/README.md

 Answering this question responsibly will require user research.
 A key consideration is ensuring that all browser locales receive at least as much ability to express alternate preferences as the most commonly used locales do.

+### Why is fingerprinting mitigation so important in this context?

+1. Fingerprinting mitigation is in general a best practice
+2. The specific data we reveal through this mechanism could be sensitive, since it may indicate that the user is a member of a marginalized or threatened identity category
+3. The specific data we reveal through this mechanism is specifically about the user, rather than their device, and so could be used for cross-device tracking